framely/community/docs/guide/build-provider.md

 # Build an hours provider

-In the previous guide, we showed you how to enable your chatbot to field various business hours queries by [reusing an existing component](./reuse-component.md).
-In this guide, we will show you how to build such a full-stack component, including both the module and the corresponding PostgREST provider.

-## Before you start

-- [Sign up](./signingup.md#sign-up) for an account and log in to [OpenCUI](https://build.opencui.io/login).
-- [Build a simple chatbot](./build-simple-chatbot.md) for how to build a skill with entity slots.
-- [Reuse a full-stack module](./reuse-component.md) to get familiar with the functionality we try to build here.

-After declaring a service in a module, the next step is to develop a provider for it.
-On OpenCUI platform, the provider serves as a backend stub to actual backend implementation of the service.
+On OpenCUI, a provider serves as a backend stub to actual backend implementation of the service.
 Most providers are external, meaning the backend is developed and deployed elsewhere in related but separated effort.
 However, there is an OpenCUI-hosted provider called [PostgREST provider](../reference/providers/postgrest.md), which allows you to use PostgreSQL as data storage and implement API functions using SQL on OpenCUI platform.
 OpenCUI will make these functions available to your chatbot and back office through a RESTful gateway called PostgREST.

 To develop a backend using a database and expose functionalities through RESTful APIs, we need to address several issues conceptually:
 - At the schema level, we need to determine the necessary tables, their schemas, and types for each column.
 We may also need to define PostgreSQL composite types as return types for SQL functions.